gis3w/resources/README.md

 *Usefull general utilities*

 * [.htaccess snippets](https://github.com/phanan/htaccess) - A collection of useful .htaccess snippets, all in one place.
 I decided to create this repo after getting so tired (and bored) with Googling everytime there's a need of forcing www for my new website.
+* [wwwhere](http://wwwhere.io/) - Wwwhere provides a carefully curated list of tools and resources for people who make websites.

 ## SUB Resources
 *Other resource usefull resources*